cookiecutter-openedx/cookiecutter-openedx-devops/{{cookiecutter.repo_name}}/README.rst

 Continuous Integration (CI)
 ---------------------------

-Both the Build as well as the Deploy workflows were pre-configured based on your responses to the CookieCutter questionnaire.
+Both the Build as well as the Deploy workflows were pre-configured based on your responses to the Cookiecutter questionnaire.
 Look for these two files in `.github/workflows <.github/workflows>`_.
 You'll find additional Open edX deployment and configuration files in `ci/tutor-build <ci/tutor-build>`_ and `ci/tutor-deploy <ci/tutor-deploy>`_

 I. Build your Tutor Docker Image